cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 # API Considerations {#api-considerations}

-The high-level HPKE APIs specified in this document are all fallible.
+The high-level, public HPKE APIs specified in this document are all fallible.
+These include the Setup functions and all encryption context functions.
 For example, `Decap()` can fail if the encapsulated key `enc` is invalid, and `Open()` may fail if ciphertext decryption fails.
 The explicit errors generated throughout this specification, along with the conditions that